cliosight/Docs/README.md

 - [JSON body of a Form with an example](#formjson)

 A form is the data input method for populating tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
 With the pre and post HTML JSON tags a form can function like a web page.
-This eliminates the need for a database when used within another application hosted on a cloud VM, a docker container or serverless infrastructure.
-So we can have one or more Cliosight forms within an HTML or several HTML code snippets within a form.

-For instance, a simple [contact us](https://app.cliosight.com/app/forms/62/show?noNavbar=true) form can be used instead of the usual landing page.
 A form is complete, except for the limitation that it can have only one submit button.

-A dashboard enables any number of forms, reports and HTML code snippets to be grouped together.
-This is explained in the [Dashboard](#dashboard) section.
-A report may also contain any number of nested reports and forms for drilling-down, editing or adding records as explained in the section for [Report](#report) creation.
+For instance, a simple [contact us](https://app.cliosight.com/app/forms/62/show?noNavbar=true) form used in place of a product landing page.

 The format of the URL is https://app.cliosight.com/app/forms/52/show?noNavbar=true